Phuc540/aws-internship-report-site/README.md

 - Developing the **Character Creation** screen for children
 - Integrating the **Child Profile Creation API**
 - Building and improving the **AI Camera Result** interface
-- Integrating mascot voice guidance
+- Integrating mascot voice guidance using Text-to-Speech
 - Designing and integrating the **Daily Streak UI**
 - Working with API responses, loading states, error handling, and client-side data storage
 - Adjusting UI/UX for the **GreenLens Admin Dashboard**